Monobit Digital Receivers for QPSK: Design, Analysis and Performance: Monobit Receivers Without IQ Imbalance

 \subsection{Optimal Monobit Receiver}

-In communication systems, we commonly assume that $d_{k0}$ and $d_{k1}$ are equally likely to be $\pm 1$.
-This implies that the optimal detector, based on the digital samples $\mathbf{r}_k$, is the maximum-likelihood (ML) detector, which minimizes the symbol error probability.
+For QPSK, $d_{k0}$ and $d_{k1}$ are equally likely to be $\pm 1$.
+This implies that the optimal detector, based on the digital samples $\mathbf{r}_k$, is the ML detector, which minimizes the symbol error rate (SER).
 Define